v8/v8.dev/src/blog/system-analyzer.md

 ### Acknowledgements

 I would like to thank everyone in the V8 and Mobile Android Engineering teams, especially to my host Sathya and co-host Camillo for supporting me throughout my internship and giving me the opportunity to work on such a cool project.
-Also, special thanks to Mythri and Ross for providing mentorship and helping me to feel more connected with the team.
-I know things were different this summer but I learnt a lot which made the experience really valuable to me.

 I had an amazing summer interning at Google!